gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-gpgpu.md

 Reading data back from the GPU is slow.
 Let's say we wanted to visualize the results.
-It would be pretty easy to read those results and draw them using canvas2D but but how about with WebGL?
+It would be pretty easy to read those results and draw them using canvas2D but how about with WebGL?
 Let's use the data as is and draw the results?

 First, drawing the points is relatively easy.
-Like in the examples above we pass in an id for each point to the vertex shader and use that to get points.
+Like in the particle example above we pass in an id for each point to the vertex shader and use that to get points.
 Let's draw each point in a different color so we can highlight the closest line in the same color.